top of page

 Notes

-• Adjust chilli powder according to your spice tolerance.
+• You can adjust chilli powder according to your spice tolerance.

 Comments